holohup/digester/README.md

 After creating a new digest, the app sends a message to the 'parser' RabbitMQ queue with a relative link to an endpoint with the digest, to be used by the frontend.

 The app connects to an SQLite database since we're currently not planning any sort of high loads, however, a switch to PostgreSQL can be done easily if needed.
+The app is provided with some preinstalled fixtures (optional, but highly recommended): a user, some news, tags, subscriptions, sources and a digest.

 ### Installation